 Sclerosing adenosis may be found on a mammogram.
 Because it has a distorted shape, it may be mistaken for breast cancer.
-A biopsy may be needed to confirm the diagnosis .
-However, sclerosing adenosis is a benign (not cancer) condition and does not need treatment .
+A biopsy may be needed to rule out breast cancer .
+Sclerosing adenosis does not need medical treatment .

 Sclerosing adenosis may be found with atypical hyperplasia, lobular carcinoma in situ (LCIS) or ductal carcinoma in situ (DCIS) .
-Although some older studies have shown sclerosing adenosis slightly increases the risk of breast cancer, more recent findings suggest it does not increase risk .
+Some studies have found sclerosing adenosis slightly increases the risk of breast cancer and others have found no increase in risk [31-32].

 Radial scars can look like breast cancer on a mammogram, but they are not cancer.
 They are found most often during a biopsy on a breast tumor removed for other reasons.
 After they are removed, they need no further treatment .